Pallavi101501/Data-Jobs-Salary-Excel-Dashboard/README.md

 ## How to Use the Dashboard

-1. **Download the File:** Click on the Excel File (.xlsx) in this repository and download it to your local system.
+1. **Download the File:** Click on the Excel File (.xlsx) in this repository and download it to your local system or you can download it from the link below.
 2. **Open in Excel:** Launch Microsoft Excel (desktop version recommended for full functionality).
 3. **Enable Interactivity:** Make sure to enable editing and content when prompted by excel.
 4. **Use Slicers:** Apply filters for job title, country or job schedule type to explore specific insights.